isarodas10/master-thesis/README.md

 📎 **Learn more:** [isBARU Project Website](https://industrial.uniandes.edu.co/es/isbaru-la-importancia-de-los-comportamientos-sociales-en-la-salud-de-los-adolescentes-en-zonas-rurales-de-colombia)

 > **Note:** This repository represents a foundational analysis within the larger isBARU ecosystem.
 Many research questions remain open, and future work will expand on these findings for community-based interventions.

 ---

-> 🕐 **Timeline Note:** The original analysis was conducted in **2021** as part of my master's thesis research.
-This repository was organized and documented for public showcase in **October 2025**.
-The original analysis code is preserved in the `original_code/` directory.

-> ⚠️ **DATA PRIVACY DISCLAIMER:** The original research data contains sensitive information about adolescent participants and cannot be publicly shared.
-The Jupyter notebooks in this repository have been configured to run with **simulated data** for demonstration purposes.
-The analytical methods, code structure, and documentation accurately reflect the original 2021 thesis methodology, but the **specific numerical results shown in the notebook outputs are from simulated data and do not represent the actual research findings**.
-For the actual thesis results and conclusions, please refer to the thesis document (`Individual Attributes and Social Network Predictors for Sexual Behaviour Pro les Among Adolescents in a Rural Area.pdf`) and the defense presentation (`Presentation_Spanish.pdf`).

----